The Perfect Picnic

 - Veggies: Carrot, cucumber and celery sticks.
 These make a great dipping alternative and provide colour and texture.
 We also love to add vine tomatoes.

 - Fruit: Strawberries, grapes, raspberries, blueberries, watermelon and pineapple.
 HOT TIP: Cut passionfruit, pomegranate or kiwi to elevate the design and colour.

 - Antipasto: olives, capsicum, artichoke, stuffed bell peppers and pickles.

 - Breads and spreads (ie; butter).

 - Filler: raspberry licorice twists, chocolate, pretzels, popcorn, nuts, bliss balls, dried fruits - the options are endless.

 To start assembling the grazing board, place the dips and antipasto components into the smaller bowls and placing them based on the number used.
 For instance if we have one, that would go in the centre, but if you have three they would be placed evenly around the board.
 Then we move onto the cheese and place these evenly around the board.
 We then add in the protein, if using meats there are a number of ways you can present them (rolling, folding and slicing), we recommend doing a variety of these.
 Next add your crackers, veggie sticks and fruits - keep in mind colours, heights, textures and flavours.
 To finish, use the filler items to fill in gaps that you have between the major components, a full platter is a good platter.
 You could also consider using edible herbs or flowers to elevate the look, it’s important to balance the look and feel of the platter with foods that the crowd will actually eat.

 Lastly but most importantly, enjoy!
 The process, the company and the food!

-Note - Dietary requirements and allergy don’t need to be daunting, these days there are many great alternatives and things are well labeled.
+Note - Dietary requirements and allergy don’t need to be daunting, these days there are many great alternatives and things are well labelled.